akv17/tensorgrad/README.md

 *Why bothering with yet another neural network framework?*

 Indeed, there is no need.
-tensorgrad was never meant to be an actual kind of production-ready framework to train and infer models.
+tensorgrad was never meant to be an actual kind of production-ready framework to train and run models.

-tensorgrad is solely an **educational** project with the main purpose of diving deep into machinery of tensor computation and vectorized backpropagation.
+tensorgrad is purely an **educational** project with the main purpose of diving deep into machinery of tensor computation and vectorized backpropagation.
 Also it was quite fun to explore and reproduce PyTorch design.